 Why a Hearing Dog Guide?

-Hearing Dog Guides assist Canadians (10+ years) who are deaf or hard of hearing and are unable to detect important sounds.
-These Dog Guides have been taught to distinguish specific sounds and alert their handler.
+Hearing Dog Guides assist Canadians (16 years or older) who are deaf or hard of hearing and are unable to detect important sounds.
+These Dog Guides are specifically trained to respond to seven sounds in the following ways:

 Please note that Applications are currently closed for our Hearing Program.
 We will, however, continue to accept re-applications from our successor clients who have previously had a Dog Guide from us.
 Please e-mail (email@example.com) if you are a successor.
-We hope to open up to new applications in the near future so that we can empower more Canadians with a Dog Guide.
-The Application Process is outlined below.
+At this time, we do not have a date when applications will reopen and will post any updates on this webpage and in our monthly newsletters.
+If you are interested in signing up for the monthly newsletter, please fill out the form on our newsletter page.

 Application and Training Process